 I hope that the spaces in these new paintings, combined with their installation in the institute's gallery, will activate the room in a way that speaks some of the subtle and difficult-to-articulate experiences of being a Canadian living in the United States.
 I am bemused by the Canadian stereotypes suggested in the Dudley Do-Right cartoons, not least because the cartoons are the creation of Americans (Jay Ward and Alex Anderson) and were often animated in Mexico.
 Lately, I have been thinking of the Dudley character as a mascot of sorts for my painting practice, noting similarities that I see between his mannered and blind faithfulness to the ‘Mountie way’ and Canadian attitudes about ‘rightness,’ and my own belief in painting as a valuable and worthwhile pursuit.

 More broadly, I hope this exhibition can prompt thinking about the surfaces of images—particularly digital images/devices—by means of making the textured surfaces of the paintings and their pictorial spaces a determinant characteristic of the exhibition volume and one’s experience therein."

 Chris Hyndman is a painter born in London, Ontario.
-In 2010 he moved his studio to Chicago, where he spends much of his time when not teaching.
-Recent shows include exhibitions at the Susanne Hilberry Gallery and the U-M Residential College Gallery.
+In 2010 he moved his studio to Chicago, where he now spends much of his time when he is not teaching.
+Recent shows include solo exhibitions at the Susanne Hilberry Gallery (Ferndale, MI) in Spring 2013 and the University of Michigan’s Residential College Gallery.
+In 2011, his work was included in Painting Coast-to-Coast, an invitational survey of contemporary painting at Wayne State University.
+In 2008, he was nominated for a Joan Mitchell Foundation Painters and Sculptors Grant.
 Chris has been a faculty member at Eastern Michigan University since 2001.